 St Lucia is a typically Caribbean island country, with the weather and lively atmosphere that reflects the way of life here, celebrated by annual festivals.
-Independence Day is a day where St Lucians come together to celebrate the pride of their nation.
+Independence Day is a St Lucia holiday where all come together to celebrate the pride of their nation.
 The world-renowned Jazz Festival attracts huge crowds.
 Another festival attracting many global visitors is the Atlantic Rally for Cruisers, a three-week sailing event which has its finishing line on the island.

 St Lucia celebrates its status as a new sovereign nation, becoming independent from Great Britain in 1979.
 St Lucians are very proud of their relatively new 33-year old country, and this is demonstrated in this public holiday.
 It is celebrated February 22 annually.